-In addition to LSST’s 18,000 deg2 main survey via its “universal cadence,” up to approximately 10% of LSST observing time will be dedicated to other programs, including intensive observation of a set of Deep Drilling Fields.
-Deeper coverage and more frequent temporal sampling (in at least some of the LSST’s ugrizy filters) will be obtained for the Deep Drilling Fields than for typical points on the sky.
+In addition to Rubin Observatory's 18,000 deg2 main survey via its “universal cadence”, up to approximately 10% of Rubin observing time will be dedicated to other programs, including intensive observation of a set of Deep Drilling Fields.
+Deeper coverage and more frequent temporal sampling (in at least some of the LSST Camera's ugrizy filters) will be obtained for the Deep Drilling Fields than for typical points on the sky.
 The full Deep Drilling Field (DDF) program will address a broad range of science topics, including Solar System, Galactic, and extragalactic studies.

-Science Book - Chapter 1: Introduction - An overview of the LSST Project including its history, science goals, and system design.
+Science Book - Chapter 1: Introduction - An overview of the Rubin Observatory Project including its history, science goals, and system design.

-Science Book - Chapter 2: LSST System Design - A description of the basic elements of the LSST system design, with particular emphasis on elements impacting the science objectives.
+Science Book - Chapter 2: LSST System Design - A description of the basic elements of the Rubin Observatory system design, with particular emphasis on elements impacting the science objectives.

-Science Book - Chapter 3: LSST System Performance - A description of the essential characteristics of the LSST system performance.
+Science Book - Chapter 3: LSST System Performance - A description of the essential characteristics of Rubin Observatory system performance.